Scheduled Income Tax Cuts to Mostly Benefit High-Income Households

 - An estimated 1.5 million North Carolinians who live in households that have incomes too low to file a state tax return—and who are not represented in the analysis above—will not benefit from the individual income tax rate reduction.

-- The top 5% of taxpayers by income will receive more than 40% of the total tax cut ($742 million) for full-year state residents, while the bottom 40% of households filing a state tax return will share just 3.3% ($60 million).1
+- The top 5% of taxpayers by income will receive more than 40% of the total tax cut for full-year state residents ($742 million), while the bottom 40% of households filing a state tax return will share just 3.3% ($60 million).1

 - Over 6% of the total tax cut (about $120 million) will benefit residents of other states who earn income in North Carolina but do not live here.
 Among nonresidents, those with the highest incomes benefit disproportionately: the top 1% of non-resident filers—those with incomes of more than $18 million—will receive an average tax savings of $9,500, totaling $46 million.

-- This lower tax rate will reduce state revenues by approximately $2.2 billion annually.
-This amount is comparable to the entire budget for the Division of Adult Correction and exceeds the state budget for community colleges.
+- This lower tax rate will reduce state revenues by approximately $2.3 billion in FY 2027-28.
+This amount is comparable to the entire budget for the Division of Adult Correction and exceeds the annual appropriation for community colleges.
 The revenues not collected due to the tax cuts are funds that could otherwise support services benefiting all North Carolinians.